Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Scouting provides many opportunities for a boy to learn skills and take part in adventures.
 The Boy Scouts of America will recognize his achievements by awarding badges of rank.
 The first three are Tenderfoot, Second Class, and First Class.
 Next come Star and Life.
 The highest is Eagle.

 The requirements to earn each rank are more challenging than the one before it.
-Each prepares the scout to be a better camper, hiker, Scout, and citizen.
+Each prepares the Scout to be a better camper, hiker, Scout, and citizen.
 When he completes the requirements for a rank, he will find that he can use his new knowledge on patrol and troop outings.
 He will also have the background he needs for achieving even more as he begins the next rank.

 Setting out to advance through the ranks is an ambitious goal.
 Learning all the skills and completing all the requirements will take dedication and hard work.
-But the journey will be worth it as the ideals and adventures of Scouting become a part of his life.
+But the journey will be worth it, as the ideals and adventures of Scouting become a part of his life.